The character map in deformation quantization: Introduction

 \begin{thm} Let $A_t$ be the quantum algebra of functions on $M$ associated with the Poisson bracket $\pi(t)$.
 Suppose $c(t)$ is a cycle in $PC_{-n}(A_t)$, horizontal with respect to the Gauss--Manin connection, i.e., such that

 Then the class of $\tilde{\mathcal V}^{\pi(t)}_0\left(c(t)\right)$ in $\oplus_mH^{n+2m}(M,\mathbb R[[\hbar]])u^m$ is independent of $t$. \end{thm}

 The proof of this theorem is based on an identity extending the ``compatibility with cap product'' result of Calaque and Rossi \cite{CalaqueRossi}.
-To formulate the result we introduce the modified internal multiplication of a multivector field $\gamma$ on differential forms: $\hat\iota_\gamma=\iota_\gamma+u\frac12dL_\gamma$.
-It is clear that the Cartan formula $L_\gamma=[d, \hat\iota_\gamma]$ still holds.
+To formulate the result we introduce the modified internal multiplication of a multivector field $\gamma$ on differential forms: